lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 Implementing this feature requires the following steps:
 1. On your checkout page, communicate to the user that 1% of the total cost will be devolved to financing carbon removal projects.
 2. Once the checkout process is complete and payment is confirmed, calculate 1% of the total cost and place an order by value.
 3. Implement a webhook receiver to receive order updates.
 Retiring carbon offsets does not occur immediately.
 Lune will send a webhook `order.completed` event every time an order is fully retired.
-The order will now contain the completion [Certificate URL which can be downloaded](/guides/downloading-completion-certificate).
-The certificate includes projects defails and carbon offset retirements.
+The order will now contain the completion [Certificate URL which allows you to download the certificate](/guides/downloading-completion-certificate).
+The certificate includes projects defails, carbon offset retirements and links to official public ledgers (for verified projects).

 ## Communicate that 1% of the total cost will be devolved to financing carbon removal